Are You a Council or Housing Association Tenant?

 How Much Can I Claim for Housing Disrepair?

-Every housing disrepair matter varies in severity, so we cannot determine how much you may be entitled until we assess your case.
+Every housing disrepair matter varies in severity, so we cannot determine how much you may be entitled to until we assess your case.
 This is a detailed list of the things you can claim for:

 Damage to Property:

-If your personal property has been damaged, from mould or a leak for example, you will be able to claim for the expense of replacing or repairing these items.
+If your personal property has been damaged, from mould or a leak, for example, you will be able to claim for the expense of replacing or repairing these items.
 Examples might include broken TVs, damaged bedding, clothes, carpets, and furniture.

 Personal Injury: